bhall2001/serverless-nextjs-github-ci-cd/README.md

 ## Overview

 This is an example of how to setup ci/cd for a project using the awesome serverless nextjs component.
-GitHub Actions are used to create a basic ci/cd workflow where commits to master branch deploy a staging environment while creating a release by tagging a commit deploy the production environment.
+GitHub Actions are used to create a basic ci/cd workflow where commits to main branch deploy a staging environment while creating a release by tagging a commit deploy the production environment.

 The implementation is not for the faint of heart.
 Bootstrapping your project's resources requires manual steps and "priming the pump".
 The setup is not ideal for sure.
 However, once you get past the initial deployment, you will find the ci/cd to just work.